 Sharing stories, talking and singing every day helps your child’s development in many ways.

 You’re getting your child familiar with sounds, words, language, print and, eventually, the value and joy of books.
-This all builds your child’s early literacy skills and helps him go on to read successfully later in childhood.
+This builds your child’s early literacy skills, including the ability to focus, and helps your child go on to read successfully later in childhood.

 And reading together creates a precious time for bonding with your child.